 Where: Merboltice, Czech Republic

 Who: European youth of age 18-30 years.
-Having one of those nationalities: Italian, Slovakian, Spanish, French, Romanian or Czech... only!
-Creating together 10-members team.
+Having EU residence, Creating together 10-members team.

 Hosting and coordinating organisation: Spolek Hvozd NGO - culture-educational space in countryside, Merboltice 95